Zequez/logseq-vault/pages/Software.md

-- A digital tool that is
+- A tool designed to be using inside a digital device.